 - a.
-The following decisions may be subject to call-in in such manner as is specified in these standing orders: - (i) a decision of the executive; - (ii) an executive decision taken under joint arrangements in accordance with section 26 of the 2014 Act: - (iii) a key decision taken by an officer or officers of the council; - (iv) a decision taken by a committee under delegated authority in accordance with section 7 of the 2014 Act; - a decision taken by a committee to make a recommendation for ratification by the council; or - (vi) a decision of the Council other than a decision to ratify a recommendation of a committee.
+The following decisions may be subject to call-in in such manner as is specified in these standing orders: - (i) a decision of the executive; - (ii) an executive decision taken under joint arrangements in accordance with section 26 of the 2014 Act: - (iii) a key decision taken by an officer or officers of the council; - (iv) a decision taken by a committee under delegated authority in accordance with section 7 of the 2014 Act; - (v) a decision taken by a committee to make a recommendation for ratification by the council; or - (vi) a decision of the Council other than a decision to ratify a recommendation of a committee.

 - b.
-The following decisions shall not be subject to call-in: - a decision on a regulatory or quasi-judicial function which is subject to a separate appeal mechanism; - (ii) a decision which is deemed to be a case of special urgency in accordance with regulation 26 of the 2014 Executive Arrangements Regulations; - (iii) a decision where an unreasonable delay could be prejudicial to the council's or the public's interests; - (iv) a decision taken by an officer or officers which is not a key decision; or - (v) a decision by the executive which serves only to note a report from or the actions of an officer or officers. - c.
+The following decisions shall not be subject to call-in: - (i) a decision which is deemed to be a case of special urgency in accordance with regulation 26 of the 2014 Executive Arrangements Regulations; - (ii) a decision where an unreasonable delay could be prejudicial to the council's or the public's interests; - (iii) a decision taken by an officer or officers which is not a key decision; or - (iv) a decision by the executive which serves only to note a report from or the actions of an officer or officers. - c.
 No decision shall be subject to call-in more than once for each of the reasons specified in section 41(1) of the 2014 Act.